How to Choose the Right Op Amp

 When selecting an op amp for any given project there are a number of choices to be made.
 Some op amps are general purpose ones and suit many general purpose applications, whereas other op amps have been designed with higher levels of performance in some areas.

-When designing a circuit using op amps, it is necessary to choose the right type to ensure that the best performance is obtained for the best cost.
+When undertaking any electronic circuit design using op amps, it is necessary to select the right type to ensure that the best performance is obtained for the best cost, as well as taking other factors like the electronic component distributor or supplier, and lead time, etc into consideration as well.

 In many circuits the standard general purpose op-amps will perform very well and the higher performance levels of specialist op amps will not be needed, but in some applications enhanced performance is required and the more specialist op amps can be chosen.